casanet/casanet-server/README.md

 Feel free to open an issue with a bug report or feature to develop for the next version.

-For any suggestion or help feel free to contact me.
+For any suggestions or help feel free to contact me.

 ## Casanet server deployment
 Although there is no way to run the server in a docker container because the app should scan the real local network.